pooranrajput/InktricateDesignsTimeentries/replit.md

-# Inktricate Designs Time Tracking System
+# Inktricate Designs Time Tracker

 ## Overview

-This is a comprehensive time tracking system for Inktricate Designs, a wedding industry business.
-It enables employees to log work hours and administrators to manage employees, track time entries, and generate payroll reports.
-Key capabilities include role-based access control, secure authentication, and a modern web interface.
-The system integrates with QuickBooks for efficient payroll and 1099 tracking, aiming to streamline financial operations and provide accurate contractor payment segregation.
+This is a comprehensive time tracking and payroll management system built for Inktricate Designs, a wedding and event planning company.
+The application allows employees to log their work hours and enables administrators to generate payroll reports and create contractor bills.
+The system is designed to integrate with QuickBooks for seamless contractor payment processing and 1099 tax reporting.

 ## User Preferences